 The PharmD./M.B.A. program provides an opportunity to earn a dual degree through an integrated curriculum.
 Successful completion of the dual degree program leads to the awarding of two degrees.
 The PharmD.
-Degree is awarded by the College of Pharmacy and Pharmaceutical Sciences, and the M.B.A. degree is awarded by the College of Business and Innovation.
+Degree is awarded by the College of Pharmacy and Pharmaceutical Sciences, and the M.B.A. degree is awarded by the John B. and Lillian E. Neff College of Business and Innovation.
 Students enrolled in the dual degree program can receive the PharmD. or M.B.A. degree independently.
-The M.B.A. degree requires a minimum of 33 credit hours at the 6000-level.
+The M.B.A. degree requires a minimum of 33 credit hours at the 6000 level.
 Up to an additional 18 credit hours may be required if a student does not have an academic background in business.

 Students applying for the PharmD./M.B.A. program must have earned a bachelor's degree.
-A student must apply and be admitted to the College of Pharmacy and Pharmaceutical Sciences and the College of Business and Innovation separately to be admitted to the PharmD./M.B.A dual degree program.
+A student must apply and be admitted to the College of Pharmacy and Pharmaceutical Sciences and the John B. and Lillian E. Neff College of Business and Innovation separately to be admitted to the PharmD./M.B.A dual degree program.
 The PCAT will be accepted by the College of Business and Innovation in lieu of GMAT scores.
+If the PCAT is waived, the GMAT will also be waived.

 Admission to one program does not guarantee admission to the other program.
 Refer to the College of Pharmacy and Pharmaceutical Science and M.B.A. sections of this catalog for specific admission standards for each program.